Angus Montagu, 12th Duke of Manchester: Family

-Angus had been a close friend with Jane Probyn (now Jane Bishop) and they were briefly informally engaged around 1960.
+Angus had been a close friend with Jane Probyn and they were briefly informally engaged around 1960.
 They remained friends for the rest of his life.

 Death

 The Duke died of a heart attack at home on 25 July 2002, aged 63.
 At the time of his death, his debts exceeded his assets, so his estate had a net deficiency.
 His funeral took place at Bedford Crematorium on 5 August, with his children Kimble and Emma, and ex-wives Diane and Louise in attendance.
 His ashes were later placed in the Montagu Vault at St Andrew's Church, Kimbolton, Cambridgeshire, the traditional burial place of the Earls and Dukes of Manchester and their family members.

 The House of Lords Act 1999 largely abolished the rights of hereditary peers to sit in the House of Lords with some limited exceptions; the Duke of Manchester was not among them.
 He was succeeded by his eldest son, Alexander.